Harwell, Nottinghamshire: Geography

 Harwell is located in the broad, low-lying River Idle valley of central Nottinghamshire.
 It is located approximately 3 miles southeast of Bawtry, 9 miles northwest of Gainsborough, Lincolnshire, 37 miles northeast of Nottingham, and 152 miles from London.
 The main access road to the hamlet is along Harwell Lane which approaches the hamlet from the A631 road (to Bawtry in the west) and from Everton which lies less than a mile to the southeast.
 The River Idle skirts the southern part of the area, and the Chesterfield Canal maizes an acute turn to the east, running along the southern verge of the River Carr to its junction with the River Trent at Stockwith.
 Immediately to the northwest of the hamlet are the Barrow Hills, a heavily forested woodland.

 Landmarks

 The main feature of the hamlet is the Pear Tree House and farm.
 The farmhouse is dated to the 18th century and has 20th-century windows and portico with two Tuscan columns and an eight-panelled door.
 It is built from brick in three storeys and became a Grade II listed building on 23 November 1984.

+This property is in Everton, not Harwell.